dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 This document describes the methodology used to independently validate findings from two published papers:

-1. Bruehl and Villarroel (2025) "Transient detections in historical photographic plates correlate with nuclear weapons testing" - Scientific Reports
+1. Bruehl and Villarroel (2025) "Transients in the Palomar Observatory Sky Survey (POSS-I) may be associated with nuclear testing and reports of unidentified anomalous phenomena" - Scientific Reports, 15, 34125
-2. Villarroel et al. (2025) "Earth shadow deficit analysis of POSS-I transients" - PASP
+2. Villarroel et al. (2025) "Aligned, Multiple-transient Events in the First Palomar Sky Survey" - PASP, 137, 104504

 The validation used the original transient dataset provided by Dr. Stephen Bruehl and applied independent statistical analysis to confirm the reported correlations.